maximino/UserManagement/README.md

 ###Play! & Neo4j 101
 - Start Neo4j with ``sh $NEO4J_HOME/bin/neo4j start`` (Remember to run ``sh $NEO4J_HOME/bin/neo4j stop`` when you're done!)
 - Run ``play`` from the project root.
 This launches the Play console.
-If you're passingly familiar with sbt, you should see a number of similarities between the two.
+If you're passingly familiar with the sbt console, you should see a number of similarities between the two.
 Despite the visual similarities, the Play console additionally has its own set of commands which perform certain tasks in slightly different ways.
 Don't worry though, we'll focus on the core commands to get us up and running ASAP!
 - Once the console has loaded, enter ``run`` into the resulting window.
 - Head over to [http://localhost:7474/webadmin/](http://localhost:7474/webadmin/).
 There should be only one existing node.
 This is the root node.
 - In your browser once more, open up [http://localhost:9000/](http://localhost:9000/).
 If you briefly look at the Play console, you'll see a number of GET and POST requests have been sent to the Neo4j server.